A feathered visitor draws much attention to our backyard

 • On the Campaign Trail – Making the environment an 2026 municipal election issue

-The meeting is free and open to everyone whether a BEA member or not.
+The meeting is free and open to EVERYONE whether a BEA member or not.

 (Only BEA members are allowed to vote on BEA business matters).